The Work Projects Results FAQ About Book a Call

 One consistent outcome.

 Learners who finished.
 Learners who wanted more.
-Learners who forgot they did not want to be there.
+Learners who forgot they didn't want to be there.

 Higher Education · Data Science